kazhuravlev/toolset/README.md

 Main command - `toolset sync`.
 This should fix the all problems.
 In case when it is not fixed - create an issue.

+**Where toolset store tools?**

+All tools and stats file stored into `~/.cache/toolset` directory.
+You can delete this directory any time.
+Toolset will download necessary tools at the next run.

+**How to change directory where tools stored?**

+Just export variable like that `export TOOLSET_CACHE_DIR=/tmp/some-directory`.